dariuslung/parallel-non-local-means/README.md

 ## Benchmarking
 The project includes a shell script benchmark.sh to automate testing across multiple modes and image sizes.
-It handles warm-up runs, multiple iterations, and data export in csv.
+It handles warm-up runs, multiple iterations, and data export in `data/benchmark/benchmark_results.csv`.

 ### Syntax
 ```